RitvikAwasthi/JustJDM/README.md

 ### About JustJDM

 **JustJDM** is a pseudonym for a real Japan-based JDM car parts exporter.
 The company specializes in a wide range of components, from small parts to complete engines and major vehicle systems.
-As an automobile enthusiast, I obtained revenue data from a founding partner—also a fellow enthusiast—under the condition of maintaining anonymity and limiting the use of their data.
+As an automobile enthusiast, I obtained revenue data from a founding partner (also a fellow enthusiast) under the condition of maintaining anonymity and limiting the use of their data.

 <sub>**Note:** For details on the restricted data usage, please see the **Limitations** section below.</sub>